onur-demirel/parallel-lzo-dream/README.md

 ## Results and Analysis

+We used Calgary Corpus, the same collection of files that the original LZO algorithm is tested with, to test our parallel algoirthm.

 ### Using 8 Threads

 | File Name | Original Size (in bytes) | Single Threaded LZO Compression Time (in seconds) | Multi Threaded LZO Compression Time (in seconds) |